A not so green thumb

 "Enrichment classes.
 Next week," he managed before returning his attention to more important matters - high scores and saving the world, in his Roblox game.

-Resigned, I rummaged through his backpack looking for answers.
+Resigned, I rummaged through his backpack.

 After school classes to encourage non-academic interests, a piece of paper elaborated - music, art, sports, and gardening.